lundgren2/lundgren.tech/README.md

     \_Note: You'll also see a second link: `http://localhost:8000/___graphql`.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).\_

-    Open the `tl-site` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the `lundgren.tech` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!